The best space heaters in 2024

 • May be less effective than other models

-The Dyson Pure Hot + Cool Air Purifier is a dream with all the high-tech, special features needed to heat and purify an entire room simultaneously (why another one of their models is our top overall pick for home air purifiers).
+The Dyson Pure Hot + Cool Air Purifier is a dream with all the high-tech, Wi-Fi-connected smart-home features needed to heat and purify an entire room simultaneously (that’s why another one of their models is our top overall pick for home air purifiers).
 This multifunction feat of engineering treats and projects air, cooling or heating it as needed.
 It offers 350-degree oscillation, a sealed HEPA filter to trap 99.7 percent of allergens, and voice-control compatibility with Alexa.
-Equipped with three intelligent sensors, this air purifier, cooling fan, and space heater will also monitor pollution events in real time, alerting you to any problematic airborne particles or gases via the Dyson app.
+Equipped with three intelligent sensors, this air purifier, cooling fan, and space heater will also monitor pollution events in real time, alerting you to any problematic airborne particles or gases via the Dyson app—one of the reasons it’s also one of our picks for best garage heaters.
 The heater/fan has 10 speed settings, Bluetooth connectivity, quiet operation, and multiple additional settings.

 Best wall heater: Dreo Smart Wall Heater